10th Annual Picnic Fundraiser – June 24th 2018

 Veterans from WWII & Vietnam from Charlotte Hall Veterans Home.

-We will be honoring 15+ Veterans from WWII & Vietnam that live in Charlotte Hall Veterans home (average age 80 to 89 years old) .
+We will be honoring 15+ Veterans from WWII & Vietnam that live in Charlotte Hall Veterans home (average age 80 to 89 years old).
 They are hero’s, men and women that have protected us and provided safety and security for our American way of life.
-Most are in the retirement home and don’t even have a TV to watch in their room.
-Just a bed and a wooden chair.

-With your help and support faces of Valor USA will be donating 5 much needed crash carts, some comfortable lounge chairs and 30 to 50 32” flat screen TV’s for their comfort.
+With your help and support faces of Valor USA will be donating 12 much needed crash carts, & making sure each hero has a 32” flat screen TV’s for their comfort.